PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-22 11:44:33
+Last updated: 2024-04-22 11:45:06
-Random Quote: Back boobs!
-The visual stimulation of missionary meets the emotional detachment of doggy style... patent pending. - Barney Stinson
+Random Quote: Past a certain point, all the dates grow hazy and confused, and the clarity of history becomes the fog of legend.  -  Hoster Blackwood